Philippines : Mount Batulao

 WHEN TO TREK

-You would just wish to avoid the monsoon/typhoon season in Philippines for this.
+You would just wish to avoid the monsoon/typhoon season in the Philippines for this.
 Although you can hike Mount Batulao anytime in the year, the trek is extremely open to elements most of the trail.

 If there is a thunderstorm, you will be faced with the prospect of walking up and downhill on loose and muddy soil, bracing the full assault of the relentless rain with no nearby shelter in sight.
 It will definitely not make a pleasant journey.
 So please always check the weather forecast!
 If it says thunderstorm for the whole day, my best advice would be to steer clear.